Fine-Tuning#

 Fine-tuning workflow#

-• Prepare a dataset for the new task.
+• Prepare a dataset for the new task and split it into training, validation, and test sets.

 • If needed, setup data augmentation on the training set.